Registration

 A: Check if the course has an associated waitlist.
 If there is a waitlist for the course, you should register for it.
 As space frees up in the course (because of students dropping, additional seats becoming available, etc.), we will manually move students from the waitlist to the course.

-Note that 100- and 200-level ARTH courses and 100-level VISA courses do not have waitlists.
+Note that most 100- and 200-level ARTH courses and 100-level VISA courses do not have waitlists.
 If the course is full, check regularly for seats to open up.

 Q: In what order are students moved from the waitlist?